TO THE MEMBERS OF

 reasonable and adequate in relation to the size of the Company and the nature of its

-(c) In our opinion and according to the information and explanations given to
+business. (c) In our opinion and according to the information and explanations given to

-us, the Company has maintained proper records of inventories and no material discrepancies were
+us, the Company has maintained proper records of its inventories and no material

 (iv) In our opinion and according to the information and explanations given to us,

-having regard to the explanations that some of the Services rendered are of special nature
+having regard to the explanations that some of the items purchased are of special nature

 and suitable alternative sources are not readily available for obtaining comparable